Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: Introduction

 In the context of set-theoretic solutions $(X,r)$ of the Yang--Baxter equation, these monoids and algebras play a very crucial role and are being intensely studied (see for example \cite{CJKVAV2020,CJV21,CJO2019,MR4278764,MR2927367,CoJeVAVe21x,JKVA2018,MR4105532,GatSeg,GVdB,gateva2011quantum}).
 The strongest results have been obtained for finite non-degenerate bijective solutions.
 Recall that the solution $(X,r)$ is said to be finite if $X$ is finite.
 It is called left non-degenerate (respectively right non-degenerate) if all maps $\lambda_x$ (respectively $\rho_x$) are bijective.
-In case $(X,r)$ is both left and right non-degenerate we simply call it a non-degenerate solution.
+In case $(X,r)$ is both left and right non-degenerate one simply calls it a non-degenerate solution.
 Finally, $(X,r)$ is said to be bijective if $r$ is a bijective map.

 We now outline the content of the paper.
 In Section~\ref{sec:background} we summarize the state-of-the-art and we give some preliminary results.
-In Section~\ref{sec:desc} we investigate the following \begin{prob} When is the structure algebra $K[M(X,r)]$, over a field $K$, of a set-theoretic solution $(X,r)$ of the Yang--Baxter equation left (respectively right) Noetherian? \end{prob}
+In Section~\ref{sec:lnoeth} and Section~\ref{sec:desc} we investigate the following problem for finite left non-degenerate solutions.

+\begin{prob} When is the structure algebra $K[M(X,r)]$, over a field $K$, of a set-theoretic solution $(X,r)$ of the Yang--Baxter equation left (respectively right) Noetherian? \end{prob}

+From now on we assume $X$ is finite as left or right Noetherianity of $K[M(X,r)]$ implies that $X$ is finite.
+The first main result is the following: it settles the left Noetherianity problem, see Corollary~\ref{cor:thmA} in Section~\ref{sec:lnoeth}.

+\begin{theorem} Let $(X,r)$ be a finite left non-degenerate solution of the Yang--Baxter equation.
+If $K$ is a field, then $K[M(X,r)]$ is left Noetherian. \end{theorem}